Subliminal Probing for Private Information via EEG-Based BCI Devices: Evaluation

-For targeted attacks, we propose to compute the difference between the average classifier scores of the epochs that show the target class and the average score of the best non-target class.
-For instance, if we probe for Obama's image and this class achieves the highest score and the blurry face achieves the second best score, then the measure of confidence is the difference between these two scores.
+For targeted attacks, we propose to compute the difference between the average classifier scores of the epochs that show the target class and the average score of the closest non-target class.
+For instance, if we probe for Obama's image and this class achieves the highest score, while the unknown face achieves the second best score, then the measure of confidence is the difference between these two scores.
 Only if this difference exceeds a predefined threshold does the attacker accept it.
-In all results that we have reported so far we used a threshold of $0$, i.e. the Obama hypothesis is accepted if only the corresponding epochs score the highest.
-In a scenario, where the attacker wants to avoid false positives, he can implement a higher threshold to get more prudent estimates.
-Interestingly, if the attacker is less risk-averse, he could even apply a negative confidence threshold to accept the hypothesis even if the target class is not ranked first by the classifier.
+In all results that we have reported so far, we used a threshold of $0$, i.e. the Obama hypothesis is accepted if only the corresponding epochs score the highest.
+In a scenario where the attacker wants to avoid false positives, he can implement a higher threshold to get more prudent estimates.
+In the opposite situation, if the attacker is less risk-averse, he can use a negative confidence threshold to accept the hypothesis even if the target class is not ranked first by the classifier.

 For agnostic attacks, the confidence score can be applied similarly.
 If the class that ranks highest has a classifier score that exceeds the second best class by a predefined confidence score, then the attacker accepts the hypothesis.
 If not, the outcome means that none of the presented stimuli is relevant for the victim.